karrick/gorill/README.md

 If a test needs a `bytes.Buffer`, but one that has a `Close` method, the test could simply wrap the `bytes.Buffer` structure with `ioutil.NopClose()`, but the resultant data structure would only provide an `io.ReadCloser` interface, and not all the other convenient `bytes.Buffer` methods.
-Instead the test could use `NopCloseBuffer` which simply imbues a no-op `Close` method to a `bytes.Buffer` instance:
+Instead the test could use `gorill.NopCloseBuffer` which simply imbues a no-op `Close` method to a `bytes.Buffer` instance:

 ```Go